Life insurance is a financial safety net for your partner, your kids, your life...Read more

 How does it work?

 You’ll start by opening a UTMA account with a trusted financial service provider, and name a minor beneficiary.
 Every year, you can contribute up to $15,000 per individual (or $30,000 for a married couple).
 That money is managed by the personal representative or financial institution, and, as mentioned above, can be invested in a wide variety of things.
-Once the account’s beneficiary turns 18 or 21 (again, it varies by state), the beneficiary can use the account for anything — tuition, room-and-board, college savings, down payment on a house or car, even a wedding.
+Once the account’s beneficiary turns the legal age (again, it varies by state), the beneficiary can use the account for anything — tuition, room-and-board, college savings, down payment on a house or car, even a wedding.
 In some situations, it might even make sense to roll the money into a 529, which would reduce any potential impact on financial aid.

 You might consider a service like UNest for your UTMA account as well.
 UNest is a registered investment advisor (RIA).
 The service costs $3 per month and you can set up a UTMA account in minutes after downloading UNest’s mobile app.
 From there, you can set up a monthly contribution — the minimum is $25.

 The advantage to using UNest is that, thanks to partnerships with the likes of Disney, Nike and Old Navy, you can also earn additional contributions by shopping or taking action with one of those partners — including Haven Life.
-All Haven Life customers are eligible for a free $25 contribution to their UNest account simply by signing up.
+All Haven Life customers are eligible for a free $25 contribution to their UNest investment account simply by signing up.
 And if, for some reason, you’re not already a policyholder, you can get a quote with Haven Life, and receive a $5 contribution.
 (UNest also has a referral program where you can earn contributions for turning friends on to the service.)

 What can it be used for?